 It’s heartbreaking to see million dollar homes hit the MLS® and the photos were taken with a cell phone, or worse – with an old camera and a digital date in the corner!
 There’s even a Facebook group called “really bad MLS photos” where 11,600+ members get a kick out of the poor service these agents are providing to their clients.

-High Quality professional photos and a well written description of the home and its features are the lifeline to an in-person showing.
+High-Quality professional photos and a well-written description of the home and its features are the lifeline to an in-person showing.
 The more showings, the better chance of a good offer.

-The bearing this preparation work holds is something that should be taken very seriously and it truly is the foundation to achieving the highest potential appeal and effect that the home and neighbourhood will have on a potential buyer.
+The bearing this preparation work holds is something that should be taken very seriously and it truly is the foundation to achieving the highest potential appeal and effect that the home and neighborhood will have on a potential buyer.

 One of the latest pieces of technology that will aid in reaching more buyers, is a virtual tour of the home.
 The equipment uses 3D technology to scan each area of the home to allow for users to experience a virtual walk-through of each part of the home.
 Here’s a peek at how it looks:

 The second most important toggle that we can control in any market, is the way that your listing is promoted to potential buyers.
 Since most buyers are searching online for their next home, having an online presence is paramount in meeting the goal of ending up in front of the most people possible.